Adult social care

 Equipment and adaptations

 We can help if you're struggling to manage everyday tasks because of an illness or long-term medical condition.
-We can tell you about equipment or adaptations to your home that might improve your situation and help you remain independent, or you can find a service on Live Well Barnsley.
+We can tell you about equipment or adaptations to your home that might improve your situation and help you remain independent.
+You can also find a service on Live Well Barnsley.

 We can offer you or your carer advice on: